Restaunax/restaunax-technical-assessment/README.md

 ## Your Task

-You are free to use any backend language or framework, though we recommend using technologies aligned with our stack (Node.js/Express, PostgreSQL, Prisma).
+You are required to implement the backend using Node.js/Express, PostgreSQL, and Prisma ORM.
 For the frontend, you **must use React with Material UI**.
+Additionally, please containerize your application using Docker to ensure it runs consistently across different environments.

 ### 1. Backend